 O*NET® Career Exploration Tools

 The O*NETTM team has designed a set of self-directed career exploration/assessment tools to help workers consider and plan career options, preparation, and transitions more effectively.
 They also are designed for use by students who are exploring the school-to-work transition.
-The assessment instruments, which are based on a "whole-person" concept, include:
+The assessment instruments, which are based on a "whole-person" concept, are grouped into three major families:

 These instruments will help individuals identify their work-related interests, what they consider important on the job, and their abilities in order to explore those occupations that relate most closely to those attributes.
 Users of the tools may link to the more than 800 occupations described by the O*NET database, as well as to occupational information in CareerOneStop.
 This allows individuals to make a seamless transition from assessing their interests, work values, and abilities to matching their job skills with the requirements of occupations in their local labor market.